University campus near Burlington, Vermont

 Notable Cyber Incidents in the Burlington Area

-Cyber threats are not abstract risks for Burlington — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Burlington-South Burlington:
+Cyber threats aren't abstract risks for Burlington, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Burlington-South Burlington:

 Cybersecurity Programs Accessible from Nearby Communities

 If you live in a community near Burlington, you can access the same cybersecurity programs without relocating.
 The greater Burlington area is well-connected, and many students commute from surrounding cities to attend programs locally.
-Here is how Burlington's cybersecurity schools are accessible from nearby areas:
+Here's how Burlington's cybersecurity schools are accessible from nearby areas:

 - South Burlington → University of Vermont (3 mi), Champlain College (3 mi)